Bell-Bottom George: Cast

+Reception

-Box office and reception
+Box office

 According to trade papers, the film was a success at the British box office in 1944.
 Kinematograph Weekly said it was one of the most popular films at the British box office in January 1944.

+Critical

+The Monthly Film Bulletin wrote: "For those who like Formby getting into scrapes and singing three or four songs, direction, production and supporting cast do not greatly matter – which in this case is just as well."

+Kinematograph Weekly wrote: "Bright and, for the most part, lively Navy musical comedy extravaganza, with up-to date espionage trimmings, concerning the successful snooping of a goofy but good hearted mess attendant.
+The tale hits both smooth and rough water, but George Formby improvises effectively whatever the conditions."